nikitavoloboev/data/docs/psychology/marketing.md

 Think [Poolsuite](https://poolsuite.net/) does marketing incredibly well.
 All the products they release evoke emotion.

+One way to do launches with possible virality is rewarding people who retweet with potential to win some amazing reward [like life time subscription](https://twitter.com/thekitze/status/1144147293786005504).

 ## Nice ads

 - [Kyrö Distillery: Presented by a naked man](https://www.youtube.com/watch?v=6Q35akNanEs)